penguintutor/neopixel-gui/docs/userguide.md

 The buttons are intentionally oversized to allow the application to be used with a touchscreen in a disco DJ environment.

-There are 12 buttons which determine the type of light sequence to display, a choice of 4 colours for the LED output and a delay value (in milliseconds) to determine the speed of the sequences.
+The screen is split into a number of areas, relating to different aspects of the LEDs.
+Most changes will not take effect until the Apply button is pressed, which allows you to set the LEDs using the various settings first.

+There is space for 12 buttons which are used to select the light sequence to display.
+This can be augmented by additional tabs which appear if there are more than 12 sequences available (whichi includes the default configuration).
+There is a speed controller bar which is used to vary the delay between each step in the LED sequence and the ability to choose between a selection of up to ten colours for output sequence.
 These values can be changed through the screen and then the change is applied by using the Apply button.
 The way that the settings are interpretted are based upon the individual sequence chosen.

-There is also a configuration button to make changes to the RGB LED settings.
-Most changes to the configuration need a restart of the application for the LED driver to be reloaded.
+There is also a settings option on the menu which allows changes to the RGB LED driver settings.
+Most changes to the settings can be made dynamically, although it may be neccessary to restart the application during certain conditions.

 ### Colour options

 The colour options can be used to set the colour of the LEDs or LED sequence.
+There can be up to ten colours defined including white (the entire LED fully on) and black (LED off).
+The actual colours are defined in the sequences.cfg file.
+Please see the customisation guide for more details.

+The colours being used in the current sequence are copied from the available colours double-clicking the colour, or by selecting a colour before clicking on the ">>" button.
+The selected colour will then be added to the bottom of the list.

+Colours can also be removed from the selected colours by first clicking on the colour and then clicking on the "<<" button, or by clicking the "clr" button to clear all colours from the list.

 The colour options are used by most sequences except all off and the rainbow sequences.
-Some of the sequences use a single colour only in which case the left-most colour is used, otherwise the sequence will consist of all the selected colours.
-If no colours are selected then the default is white.
+Some of the sequences use a single colour only in which case the top-most colour is used, otherwise the sequence will consist of all the selected colours.
+If no colours are selected then the default white is used.

-### Delay setting
+### Speed setting

-The delay setting is in milliseconds, which relates to the time to pause between each sequence change.
+The speed slider is used to increase or reduce the delay setting which causes a pause between each change of the LED sequence.
+Moving the slider to the left will increase the delay and hence slow down the sequence.
+Moving to the right will make the LEDs change colour faster.

 This is used in most of the sequences (except all on and all off).
-A smaller value results in a faster sequence.
-The value should generally be be 20ms or higher.

-Whilst the use of a delay value is not considered to be particularly user-friendly the aim is to provide an optional physical speed controller in future which will make changing the speed of the LEDs more intuitive.

 ### Apply button